Great West Life Assurance Co. Can Boosts Stake in First Republic Bank (NYSE:FRC)

 Other institutional investors have also bought and sold shares of the company.
 Montag A & Associates Inc. purchased a new stake in shares of First Republic Bank in the fourth quarter valued at approximately $29,000.
 Tsfg LLC boosted its stake in shares of First Republic Bank by 291.7% in the first quarter.
 Tsfg LLC now owns 188 shares of the bank’s stock valued at $31,000 after buying an additional 140 shares in the last quarter.
 Fieldpoint Private Securities LLC boosted its stake in shares of First Republic Bank by 75.0% in the first quarter.
 Fieldpoint Private Securities LLC now owns 203 shares of the bank’s stock valued at $34,000 after buying an additional 87 shares in the last quarter.
 Perennial Advisors LLC purchased a new stake in shares of First Republic Bank in the fourth quarter valued at approximately $46,000.
 Finally, Capital Asset Advisory Services LLC purchased a new stake in shares of First Republic Bank in the fourth quarter valued at approximately $47,000.
 Hedge funds and other institutional investors own 96.16% of the company’s stock.

-FRC has been the topic of a number of analyst reports.
-Jefferies Financial Group restated an “underperform” rating and issued a $163.00 price target on shares of First Republic Bank in a research note on Thursday, April 15th.
-Barclays boosted their target price on First Republic Bank from $177.00 to $205.00 and gave the stock an “equal weight” rating in a research report on Wednesday.
-Zacks Investment Research downgraded First Republic Bank from a “buy” rating to a “hold” rating and set a $206.00 target price on the stock. in a research report on Wednesday, June 9th. boosted their target price on First Republic Bank from $163.00 to $174.00 and gave the stock a “neutral” rating in a research report on Wednesday, April 14th.
-Finally, Compass Point boosted their target price on First Republic Bank from $200.00 to $215.00 and gave the stock a “buy” rating in a research report on Tuesday, May 18th.
+FRC has been the topic of a number of research analyst reports.
+Keefe, Bruyette & Woods boosted their target price on First Republic Bank from $215.00 to $225.00 and gave the stock an “outperform” rating in a research report on Tuesday, July 13th.
+Morgan Stanley boosted their target price on First Republic Bank from $175.00 to $180.00 and gave the stock an “equal weight” rating in a research report on Thursday, June 10th.
+Credit Suisse Group boosted their target price on First Republic Bank from $163.00 to $180.00 and gave the stock an “underperform” rating in a research report on Wednesday.
+Compass Point boosted their target price on First Republic Bank from $200.00 to $215.00 and gave the stock a “buy” rating in a research report on Tuesday, May 18th.
+Finally, Maxim Group boosted their target price on First Republic Bank from $210.00 to $235.00 and gave the stock a “buy” rating in a research report on Wednesday.
 Three analysts have rated the stock with a sell rating, seven have issued a hold rating and five have given a buy rating to the stock.
 The company has a consensus rating of “Hold” and an average price target of $175.33.

-First Republic Bank (NYSE:FRC) last released its quarterly earnings results on Monday, July 12th.
-The bank reported $1.95 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.73 by $0.22.
-The company had revenue of $1.23 billion during the quarter, compared to analysts’ expectations of $1.18 billion.
+First Republic Bank (NYSE:FRC) last released its earnings results on Monday, July 12th.
+The bank reported $1.95 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.73 by $0.22.
+The firm had revenue of $1.23 billion during the quarter, compared to analyst estimates of $1.18 billion.
 First Republic Bank had a return on equity of 12.40% and a net margin of 26.82%.
-During the same period in the previous year, the firm posted $1.40 earnings per share.
+During the same period in the prior year, the firm posted $1.40 earnings per share.
 As a group, analysts forecast that First Republic Bank will post 7.44 EPS for the current fiscal year.

 The firm also recently announced a quarterly dividend, which will be paid on Thursday, August 12th.
 Investors of record on Thursday, July 29th will be paid a $0.22 dividend.
 The ex-dividend date of this dividend is Wednesday, July 28th.
 This represents a $0.88 annualized dividend and a yield of 0.45%.
 First Republic Bank’s payout ratio is currently 15.15%.